Board of Directors: Biographies

 an early-education non-profit.
 Outside of work, Guennael loves team-building sporting activities

 such as GORUCK Challenges and ultra-marathons; he also volunteers at his son's Scout Troop

 and tries hard to attend every campout and activity.
 Guennael received his MBA from UT Austin.

 He is married to Hortencia and lives in Plano with their two children, Julian (11) and Andrea (8).

-Michelle George serves as Community Relations Manager for Texas Capital Bank, where she leads employee engagement and corporate social responsibility initiatives.
+Michelle George serves as Assistant Vice President, Community Relations Manager for Texas Capital Bank, where she leads employee engagement and corporate social responsibility initiatives.
 She received her Masters of Strategic Public Relations from George Washington University and Bachelors in Music from Oklahoma Baptist University.
 Previously an educator, Michelle dedicates her time and efforts toward educational equity in the Dallas community.
-She lives in Oak Cliff with her husband and son and is an active member of All Saints Dallas.
-She also serves on the community development committee of Trusted World.
+She lives in Oak Cliff with her husband and son and is also a fellow in the Mayor’s Star Council.

 Michael Kleiman is Director of Marketing for Tyler Technologies’ Courts & Justice division –

 the largest software company in the nation solely focused on the needs of the public sector.

 Michael’s career has concentrated on marketing technology products, especially software,